Camp Sweet Escape

 Included in Camp Registration

 Insulin (all types)

 Lifelong friendships and the support of other children living with type 1

 What's not Included is linens, home prescription medications, and insulin pump supplies

 Common Questions About Camp

 The food is delicious!
 We have three meals per day, a "refresh time" in the afternoon, and a bedtime snack.

 The safety and privacy of our campers is paramount.
 Therefore, we restrict the use of these items.

-Campers will not be allowed to use these or to text while at camp.
+Campers will not be allowed to use these while at camp.

 Can I stay in the same cabin with my friend?